 Once v2.21 is released, binaries can be retrieved from the IronOS Releases page.

-These steps assume you have a compiled version of blisp in your system path, either by installing from my COPR, or compiling on your own using the instructions in the repository.
+either by installing from my COPR, or compiling on your own using the

-blisp write -c bl70x --reset /path/to/Pinecilv2_extracted/Pinecilv2_EN.bin
+seeing the BL706 as a serial device.blisp write -c bl70x --reset /path/to/Pinecilv2_extracted/Pinecilv2_EN.bin

 NOTE: You may ignore the .dfu and .hex files provided in the .zip file.